Toddler Waking Up Too Early? Tips To Help!

-Toddler sleep is tough enough….but add in early rising on top of nighttime waking and short naps?
+Toddler sleep is tough enough.
+Add in early rising on top of nighttime waking and short naps?
 That is a problem indeed!
 Early waking can be a particularly tough problem to tackle with toddlers, since they’re so much more mobile and (and often more strong-willed) than babies.
 While an early-rising baby will cry, an early-rising toddler will climb out of bed, walk into your room, and insist that it’s time to get up!

 Clearly, then, the problem of toddlers who are waking too early is one that needs fixing, and fast!
 Read on for our 5 sure-fire tips.